-- Receive flight training from a certified flight instructor.
+- Receive flight training from a certified Instrument Flight Instructor.

 - Completion of the training including a minimum of 35 hours of dual flight instruction and a final endorsement from your Certified Flight Instructor stating that you meet all requirements and are prepared for a practical flight test.